Board Meeting Materials can be found here.

-In addition to the eight Board Members, CWC Kansas City is fortunate to have additional community members serving on focused committees to aid in our operation.
+In addition to the nine Board Members, CWC Kansas City is fortunate to have additional community members serving on focused committees to aid in our operation.
 They are:

 Facilities Committee - Oversight and guidance in the area of campus growth and development